-The pancreas is located in the abdomen and helps to regulate blood sugar and digestion.
-Several disorders of the pancreas exist and include type 1 diabetes, type 2 diabetes, pancreatic cancer, and pancreatitis.
+The pancreas is in the abdomen and helps to regulate blood sugar and digestion.
+Several disorders of the pancreas exist, including type 1 diabetes, type 2 diabetes, pancreatic cancer, and pancreatitis.
 Elevated GGT levels have been used as a prognostic factor to predict survival time in patients with unresectable pancreatic cancer (Engelken, Bettschart, Rahman, Parks, & Garden, 2003).